J. Alberto Casillas-Trasviña

 I obtained my Ph.D. in Geology at Gent Universiteit in 2022, in the Laboratory for Applied Geology and Hydrogeology (LTGH) advised by Prof. Emeritus Kristine Walraevens, and at the Belgian Nuclear Research Centre advised by Dr. Bart Rogiers, Dr. Koen Beerten and Laurent Wouters.
 I obtained my MSc. in Hydrology and Water Resources in 2018 at the UNESCO-IHE Institute for Water Education advised by Prof. Yangxiao Zhou and Prof. Tibor Stigter, and my Bachelor’s degree in Civil Engineering in 2014 from the Instituto Tecnologico de La Paz.

-My research lies at the intersection of hydrogeology, integrated modeling, and sustainable water resource management, with a focus on groundwater resilience in arid, drought-prone regions.
-I develop high-resolution, process-based models that integrate environmental tracers, vadose zone dynamics, and machine learning to improve recharge estimates, simulate contaminant transport, and inform MAR design.
-My proposed research agenda, centered on the SWaRM program (Sustainable Water Resource Management), adopts a multi-axial approach: innovating in data assimilation (e.g., DTS, age tracers, AEM), advancing groundwater-surface water modeling (e.g., coupled MODFLOW-HYDRUS, integrated frameworks), and enabling multi-scale exploration using Bayesian methods and deep learning.
+My research lies at the intersection of hydrogeology, integrated modeling, and water resource management, with a focus on groundwater resilience in arid, drought-prone regions.
+I develop high-resolution, process-based models that integrate unconventional state-variables in the model inversion process aiming to improve recharge estimates, fluxes and solute transport outcomes, and inform water management decisions (e.g., MAR design).
+My proposed research agenda, centered on the SWaRM collaborative research program (Sustainable Water Resource Management), adopts a multi-axial approach: innovating in data assimilation (e.g., DTS, age tracers, AEM), advancing groundwater-surface water modeling (e.g., coupled MODFLOW-HYDRUS, integrated frameworks), and enabling multi-scale & multi-process exploration using Bayesian methods and Deep Learning.

 I’m committed to open science, transparent model development, and interdisciplinary collaboration to co-produce actionable knowledge with stakeholders.
 This includes integrating hydro-economic analysis and governance studies to evaluate cost-effectiveness and equity of groundwater strategies.
 From California’s Central Valley to arid zones in Mexico and sub-Saharan Africa, my goal is to help shape adaptive and just groundwater governance through technically sound and policy-relevant research.